The Thoughtful Artisan sigil

 Tendencies

-• You iterate endlessly and call it process, but sometimes it's avoidance.
+• You iterate forever and call it process, and sometimes it's avoidance.

-• You communicate through what you make more fluently than through what you say.
+• You say what you mean more fluently through what you make than through what you say.

-• You notice the gap between intention and execution in everything, including yourself.
+• You catch the gap between what you meant and what you managed, in everything, including yourself.

 Strengths

-• You produce work with a level of care that most people can't sustain and don't attempt.
+• You make work with a level of care most people can't sustain and won't attempt.

-• You see the detail AND the whole.
+• You hold the detail and the whole at once.
 You zoom in without losing the composition.

-• You translate internal experience into external form with startling precision.
+• You turn inner experience into outer form with startling precision.

-• You bring a quiet intensity to everything you do that elevates it beyond the functional.
+• You bring a quiet intensity to everything you touch that lifts it past merely working.

 Challenges